-According to GlobalData, the Democratic Republic of the Congo is the world’s fourth-largest producer of copper, with output of 1,876kt in 2022, up by 17% on 2021.
+According to GlobalData, the Democratic Republic of the Congo is the world’s fourth-largest producer of copper in 2022, with output up by 17% on 2021.
 Over the five years to 2021, production from the Democratic Republic of the Congo increased by a CAGR of 10% and is expected to rise by a CAGR of 3% between 2022 and 2026.
 GlobalData uses proprietary data and analytics to provide a complete picture of this market in its Global Copper Mining to 2026 report.
 Buy the report here.

-The Democratic Republic of the Congo accounts for 9% of global production, with the other largest producers being Chile (25%), Peru (11%), China (9%) and the US (6%).
-Exports of copper from the Democratic Republic of the Congo increased by 15% to 544kt in 2022 over 2021, with the highest share being exported to South Africa. the Democratic Republic of the Congo’s copper exports are expected to grow at a CAGR of 3% between 2022 and 2026, to 610kt by 2026.
+The Democratic Republic of the Congo accounts for 9% of global production, with the largest producers being Chile, Peru, China and the US.
+Exports of copper from the Democratic Republic of the Congo increased by 15% in 2022 over 2021, with the highest share being exported to South Africa.
+The Democratic Republic of the Congo’s copper exports are expected to grow at a CAGR of 3% between 2022 and 2026.

 Leading producers of copper in the Democratic Republic of the Congo are Glencore, CMOC Group, Zijin Mining Group and China Minmetals.
-Glencore's output was 339.67kt in 2021, down by 5% on 2020.
-CMOC Group produced 152.21kt, an increase of 15%, and output from Zijin Mining Group was 133.12kt, an increase of 29% on the previous year.
+During 2020-2021, Glencore's output was down by 5%, CMOC Group's output increased by 15%, while output from Zijin Mining Group increased by 29%.

 For more detailed analysis of global copper mining, buy the report here.